Combing Oakland for the Top Taco Truck

 TAKAHASHI: It's elusive.
 It's like this great white whale or something.

-Mr. MOSS: Yeah, that's what's cool about it.
+BLOCK: Yeah, that's what's cool about it.
 They just show up and be gone and they kind of work on their own hours.
-Then you'll just see them 10 miles away on the other section of town, catering to a different group of people and, so yeah, pretty cool.
+Then you'll just see 'em 10 miles away on the other section of town, catering to a different group of people and, so yeah, pretty cool.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.